OntimizeWeb/docs/_o_components/35-o-table.component.md

 ## Sorting
 Since this functionality is built-in, all you have to do is to set the sorting configuration via `sort-columns` input in the selector `o-table` using [ ASC or DESC ] format.

-By default, *all columns are searchable*, if you don't want to used a column as searchable you add  `orderable= "no"` in this columns.
+By default, *all columns are sortable*, if you don't want to used a column as searchable you add  `sortable= "no"` in this columns.

 <h3 class="grey-color">Example</h3>